 She has a background in publishing and worked for years as a production editor and copy editor for children’s book publishers, including HarperCollins and Penguin.
 She was an assistant editor at Marvel Comics and an editorial & production associate at the small-press comics publisher RAW Books.

 Now she teaches creative writing.
 She has taught YA novel writing at Columbia University, the Your Novel Year certificate program at Arizona State University, the Djerassi Resident Artists Program, the Highlights Foundation, and the Writing Barn in Austin, Texas.
 She is now visiting faculty at Vermont College of Fine Arts, in the Writing for Children & Young Adults low-residency MFA program.

 Nova grew up in small towns across the Hudson Valley and can now be found in New York City.

 Visit Nova’s blog at distraction99.com.

-For press photos, see here.
+For short bios to use for publicity purposes and press photos, see here.